maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module14.md

 Jason and I compared several possibilities when it comes to languages and interfaces on the [group page](http://fab.academany.org/2021/labs/ulb/assignments/week15/).

 ## Previous design
-During last week, I developed my network featuring three boards (one master, two slaves) that can communicate so I can switch on and off the LEDs on the boards using the Serial USB port with the master.
+Last week, I developed my network featuring three boards (one master, two slaves) that can communicate so I can switch on and off the LEDs on the boards using the Serial USB port with the master.
 Initially, I only had one slave and one master and I finally added a second slave:

 <figure> <center>